samply/beam-connect/README.md

 A mishap in communication will be returned as appropriate HTTP replies.

+If cascading reverse proxies are placed in front of Beam.Connect, the `Host` header might be overwritten by one of the proxies.
+In that case, you can set a `X-Replace-Host` header to manually replace the host header within Beam.Connect.

 #### Site Discovery

 As described in the [command line parameter list](#run-as-an-application), the central cite discovery is fetched from a given URL or local json file.
 However, to spare the local services from the need to express outward facing connections themselves, Samply.Beam.Connect exports this received information as a local REST endpoint: `GET http://<beam_connect_url>:<beam_connect_port>/sites`.
 Note, that the information is only fetched at startup and remains static for the program's lifetime.